magnum/wordpress/wp-content/plugins/miniorange-saml-20-single-sign-on/readme.txt

 Please contact us at <a href="mailto:samlsupport@xecurify.com">samlsupport@xecurify.com</a> to know more about this.

 **ADFS SSO**
-The WordPress SAML Single Sign On plugin supports ADFS SSO use cases such as Login with ADFS, Login using ADFS, ADFS SSO(ADFS Single Sign On), ADFS Login, ADFS login into WordPress etc.
+The WordPress SAML Single Sign On SSO plugin supports ADFS SSO use cases such as Login with ADFS, Login using ADFS, ADFS SSO(ADFS Single Sign On), ADFS Login, ADFS login into WordPress etc.
 Login with ADFS / ADFS SSO uses the secure SAML authentication as recommended by ADFS, including 2-factor Auth if enabled for your ADFS accounts.
 ADFS Login / Login with ADFS / ADFS SSO(ADFS Single Sign On) / Login using ADFS allows you to connect your WordPress site with more than one ADFS server.
 (Available with the Enterprise / All-Inclusive license of WordPress Single Sign-On (SAML SSO) plugin).

 **Ping Federate SSO**
-We provide seamless integraton with Ping Federate which allows Single Sign-On(SSO) into your WordPress site with Ping Federate, Ping Federate login, Login with Ping Federate, Login using Ping Federate, Ping Federate SSO (Single Sign-On).
+We provide seamless integraton with Ping Federate which allows Single Sign-On( SSO ) into your WordPress site with Ping Federate, Ping Federate login, Login with Ping Federate, Login using Ping Federate, Ping Federate SSO (Single Sign-On).
 We also support User provisioning which allows you to sync user's creation, updation and deletion from Ping to your WordPress site.
 To enable SCIM User Provisioning with Ping, you will need to get our SCIM user provisioning add-on.

+**OneLogin SSO**
+The WordPress SAML Single Sign On SSO plugin supports all the OneLogin SSO use cases such as Login with OneLogin, Login using OneLogin, OneLogin SSO(OneLogin Single Sign On), OneLogin login into WordPress etc. We also provide integration with OneLogin to automate user creation, updation and deletion process from OneLogin to your WordPress site.
+You can enable User Provisioning with OneLogin using our SCIM user provisioning add-on available with the All-Inclusive license of WordPress Single Sign On (SAML SSO) plugin.

 Our WordPress SAML Single Sign-On plugin also provides SSO support for schools and universities use-cases like ClassLink SSO or Login using ClassLink into your WordPress site(ClassLink Single Sign-On).